ark-brighthustle/flutter_zoom_sdk/README.md

 A Flutter plugin for the Zoom SDK With all features and null safety support.

 *Note*: This plugin is still under active development, and some Zoom features might not be available yet.
 We are working to add more features.
-Feedback and IOS Version currently under development, Pull Requests are always welcome.
+Feedback and iOS Version currently under development, Pull Requests are always welcome.

 ## Features